kieransnapes/violet-triceratops/content/pages/index.md

     image: images/hero.png
     image_alt: App preview
     title: We make working with Fonterra easy
-    content: >+
+    content: >
       Keep track of your timesheets, materials and payment orders with technikiwi.
 We know your time is valuable so we do all the boring stuff for you.
-Your employees add their work through the app and you review them.
-Invoices are generated in Xero and updated with payment order numbers as they are received.
+Timesheets are added in the app and you review them, we handle the rest.
     actions:
       - label: Learn More
         url: /features